nitu45641/filter-plus/readme.txt

 Filter Plus is the ultimate plugin for WordPress and WooCommerce product filtering.
 Allow the users to filter and shortlist the products in the store easily and effortlessly.

+### 🔥 WHAT’S NEXT
+If you like Filter Plus, then consider checking out  other WordPress Plugins made by the same team:

+🔔 **[Discountify](https://wordpress.org/plugins/discountify/)** –  Discount Rules, Dynamic Pricing for WooCommerce

 == Frequently Asked Questions ==

 = What is Filter Plus? =